-Substantial post-1995 surges in labour productivity and in multifactor productivity, or MFP, are often pointed to as proof that computers are finally contributing to productivity.
-Equally often, this IT contribution is said to be new.
-In evaluating such statements, it is essential to distinguish between IT's contribution to economic growth and to labour productivity (or LP), on the one hand, and IT's contribution to multifactor productivity, or MFP, on the other.
-As shown below, IT contributes to economic growth and to LP through capital deepening more capital per worker.
-But while IT contributes mightily to recent U.S. growth, this IT contribution to labour productivity is neither new, nor unexpected, nor is it unique to the U.S. IT capital has always contributed to U.S. (and other countries') economic growth and LP growth, even in periods when labour productivity growth was low.
+In evaluating such statements, it is essential to distinguish between IT's contribution to economic growth and to labor productivity (or LP), on the one hand, and on the other IT's contribution to multifactor productivity, or MFP.
+As shown below, IT contributes to economic growth and to LP through capital deepening-more capital per worker.
+But while IT contributes mightily to recent U.S. growth, this IT contribution to labor productivity is neither new, nor unexpected, nor is it unique to the U.S. IT capital has always contributed to U.S. (and other countries') economic growth and LP growth, even in periods when labor productivity growth was low.
 The only real change is that IT capital is much larger than it once was and, not surprisingly, contributes more to recent growth than it did in earlier periods.

 It is also evident that there have been very rapid MFP gains in the production of semiconductors and computers that have translated into large reductions in the prices of IT capital.
 Those price declines are the primary factors behind the surge in IT investments in the 1990s.
-In turn, the surge in IT investments contributes to LP growth in IT using industries and in the economy as a whole.
+In turn, the surge in IT investments contributes to LP growth in IT-using industries and in the economy as a whole.

 The more fundamental question for new economy claims is whether the information revolution and the surge of investment in IT has stimulated increases in the productivity of the computer-using industries beyond the direct contribution to LP of more capital per worker that is, has the greater use of IT contributed to the post-1995 surge in MFP?
 The surge in investment in IT after 1995 coincided with an unanticipated increase in U.S. MFP growth.
+However, the correlation alone cannot be taken as evidence that IT investment has caused the MFP growth.
+Indeed, existing studies have not found a relation between IT capital and MFP growth at either the level of the aggregate U.S. economy or individual industries.
+An exception to this statement is most common in the microeconomic (company level) studies.